 15. White-headed Duck

-The White-headed Duck (Oxyura leucocephala) is a small diving duck that is typically 45 cm long.
-It can be found in Europe, North Africa, and parts of Central and East Asia.
+The White-headed Duck (Oxyura leucocephala) is a small diving duck, typically 45 cm long.
+It can be found in Europe, North Africa, and Central and East Asia.
 The male has a white head with a black crown, a blue bill, and reddish-grey plumage.

 In contrast, the female has a dark bill and duller coloring.
 When breeding, the White-headed Duck prefers lakes with open water and dense vegetation at the margins.
 This vegetation provides protection and shelter for the duck while it is nesting.

 The White-headed Duck is listed as a vulnerable species by the International Union for Conservation of Nature and Natural Resources (IUCN).
-This is due to the decline in its population size, which is due to habitat destruction, hunting, and other human activities.
+This is due to the decline in population size due to habitat destruction, hunting, and other human activities.

 Kingdom | Animalia |